the-gophers/gophercon-2021/gophers.md

 I work at Microsoft as a Software Engineer in Azure Identity.
 I started my Go journey roughly about a year ago to work on the development of a [Golang SDK](https://github.com/AzureAD/microsoft-authentication-library-for-go) for Azure App Developers to integrate to the Microsoft Identity Platform for all authentication scenarios.
 I have loved working on open source projects here at Microsoft and love the community I get to be a part of as a Gopher.

-Feel free to chat with me if you want to know more about the project I work on are are interested in contrubuting or just say want to say hi to a fairly new Gopher.
+Feel free to chat with me if you want to know more about the project I work on or are interested in contrubuting or just want to say hi to a fairly new Gopher.

 [@patil_abhidnya](https://twitter.com/patil_abhidnya) | [GitHub](https://github.com/abhidnya13) | [LinkedIn](https://www.linkedin.com/in/abhidnya-patil/)